-Summary – Growth hacking is a hyped word.
+Summary – Growth hacking is a hyped word up word.
 It is loosely defined as generating growth from less effort by working smarter and more creatively, not harder.

 Contests, giveaways, sweepstakes and whatever else you can name them have become a key growth hacking acquisition strategy in a lot of online businesses.